 2. Reason for Change

+AIMLE client may provides its computing capability to act as a processing node, especially multiple AIMLE client collaborating scenario.
+AIMLE client can provide their idle computing resource to perform computing tasks of other UEs.
+Network may provide benefits for such sharing.
+For example, network can give a discount to the UE when UE request for network computing tasks.
+Take the Berkeley Open Infrastructure for Network Computing (BOINC) as an example.
+BONIC is developed by the Department of Computer Science at the University of California, Berkeley.
+It is a distributed computing system.
+Initially designed for the SETI@home project, it has gradually expanded to other fields, including mathematics, medicine, astronomy, meteorology, and more.
+BOINC allows devices (PC and mobile phones) to contribute idle computing resource to support scientific computing.
+To reward participants for their contributions, BOINC has established a Credit and a Badges system.

-AIMLE client may provides its computing capability to act as a processing node, especially multiple AIMLE client collaborating scenario. , this document provides a mechanism to support AIMLE client to provides computing capability to AIMLE server.
+Based on discussion above, this document provides a mechanism to support AIMLE client to provides computing capability to AIMLE server.
 In this way, AIMLE client can participate in split AI/ML operations as a processing node.